 If the reset process didn’t fix the problem, repeat it again, but choose Remove everything > Only the drive where Windows is installed > Just remove my files.
 If that doesn’t fix the problem, perform a clean install of Windows 10.

 Fixing corrupted system files is sometimes difficult, and if you can’t repair the files with SFC tool, you’ll need to use DISM tool instead.
-If issues still persists, you’ll have to reset your PC or perform a clean install.
+If issues still persist, you’ll have to reset your PC or perform a clean install.

 - How to: Repair corrupt directory on Windows 10